galenmckinley/ADS_Teaching/CourseInfo/G5243_Spring_2022_ADS.md

 + Tuffe (2001) The visual display of quantitative information.
 + Fung (2013) Numbersense: how to use big data to your advantage.
 + Wickham (2017) R for Data Science http://r4ds.had.co.nz/

++ Archer (2011) Global Warming: Understanding the Forecast, 2nd edition
++ Williams and Follows (2011) Ocean Dynamics and the Carbon Cycle

 #### Class policy